-Please note: applications to become a Peer Guide for 2019/20 are now closed.
+Applications to become a Peer Guide for 2020/21 are now open.

 What are Peer Guides?

 Peer Guides are students who help other students.
 In particular, they:

 - Help new and visiting students as they transition into university life.